shhutc18/Code-Quiz/README.md

 ## Credits

 I worked on this project with my study group peers, Chase Seeberger and Will Schickler.
-Starter code was provided by University of Oregon coding bootcamp.

 ## Link